reflectoring/reflectoring.github.io/_posts/2020-06-21-aws-cloudformation-ecs-deployment.md

 The AWS journey started with [deploying a Spring Boot application in a Docker container manually](/aws-deploy-docker-image-via-web-console/) and we continued with [automatically deploying it with CloudFormation](/aws-cloudformation-deploy-docker-image/) and [connecting it to an RDS database instance](/aws-cloudformation-rds).

-On the road to a production-grade, continuously deployable system, we now want to find out **how we can deploy a new version of our Docker image without any downtime**.
+On the road to a production-grade, continuously deployable system, we now want to find out **how we can deploy a new version of our Docker image without any downtime** using CloudFormation and ECS.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/aws/cloudformation/ecs-zero-downtime-deployment" %}